Daryl Roth Theatre

-The Daryl Roth Theatre is an off-Broadway performance space at 101 East 15th Street, at the northeast corner of the intersection with Union Square East, near Union Square, Manhattan, New York City.
-The theater, opened in 1998, is housed in the four-story Union Square Savings Bank building, which was designed by Henry Bacon and built in 1905–1907.
+The Daryl Roth Theatre is an off-Broadway performance space at 101 East 15th Street, at the northeast corner of the intersection with Union Square East, near Union Square in Manhattan, New York City.
+The theater, which opened in 1998, is housed in the four-story Union Square Savings Bank building, which was designed by Henry Bacon and built between 1905 and 1907.

 The original structure, a New York City landmark, houses a theater that can accommodate 300 seated or 499 standing patrons.
 The DR2 Theatre, located in an annex at 103 East 15th Street, seats 99.

 History

 Bank building

 The Union Square Savings Bank was founded in 1848 as the Institution for the Savings of Merchants' Clerks, which was originally located as 5 Beekman Street in Manhattan's Financial District and later relocated to 516 Broadway.
-In 1867, the Institution bought a Greek Revival-style rowhouse at 20 Union Square East, on the northeast corner with 15th Street and adjacent to Union Square Park.
+In 1867, the institution bought a Greek Revival-style rowhouse at 20 Union Square East, on the northeast corner with 15th Street and adjacent to Union Square Park.
 The next year, the bank moved to the renovated rowhouse.
 Starting in the 1870s, the area surrounding the park became populated with hotels, theaters, and commercial enterprises.
 At the time, commercial banks in New York City were mostly located in converted structures, while savings banks were located in standalone, imposing buildings at the corners of intersections.

 In 1895, the Institution acquired the adjacent 22 Union Square East to the north, and subsequently demolished both rowhouses at 20–22 Union Square East.
 The bank changed its name to the Union Square Savings Bank in 1904.
 The Union Square Savings Bank announced its intention to build a new structure on the combined site the same year, and hired Henry Bacon to draw up building plans.
 The initial plans published in the Real Estate Record in October 1905 depicted a 25 by 100 ft, two-story marble building costing $100,000.
 However, drawings published two months later in the Architecture magazine showed a slightly larger structure.
 The final plans were for a 52 by 125 ft granite-faced building that cost $275,000.
 Construction began in May 1906 and the new bank opened on March 7, 1907.

-The Union Square Savings Bank started opening branches in 1923, following the passage of a law that removed a ban on savings bank branches., but kept the original building as its headquarters.
+The Union Square Savings Bank started opening branches in 1923, following the passage of a law that removed a ban on savings bank branches, but kept the original building as its headquarters.
 A penthouse was built in 1937, and a four-story office annex was built at 103 East 15th Street in 1955.
 The interior was renovated in 1961.
 The Union Square Savings Bank acquired Kings County Savings Bank in 1969 to form United Mutual Savings Bank.
 United Mutual failed in 1982 and was acquired by American Savings Bank.
 Upon the latter's insolvency in 1992, the Union Square branch was closed.